 The Liturgical Choir provides music for our Opening Year Music and annual Carol Service.
 The Music Council have responsibility for organising the choir and instrumentalists for these events.

-Teachers: Ms. Rouse
+Teachers: Ms. McHugh

 Student Council Rep: Music Council Members